Top 10 Best Android Video Downloaders: Benefits, Pros & Cons

 - Simple copy-paste interface

-- Less reliable than dedicated apps
+- Less reliable than proper, dedicated apps

 4. NewPipe

-- Completely Ad-Free YouTube experience
+- Truly ad-free YouTube experience

-- Background player saves battery and data
+- Background player that sips battery and data

-- Open-source and privacy-first design
+- Open-source with a privacy-first design

 5. 1DM+